Why Do You Need A Sacrificial Fence?

 A sacrificial fence is an essential safety measure for any woodworker.
 It protects your equipment, increases accuracy, reduces tearout, and is cost-effective.
 Using a sacrificial fence is very easy, and it can be made from scrap wood.
 Remember to replace your sacrificial fence when it becomes worn or damaged.
 By using a sacrificial fence, you can ensure your safety and the longevity of your equipment.

-You might be interested in: Do You Leave A Gap In The Corner When Tiling?
+You might be interested in: How Do You Cut An Exact Straight Line?

 Frequently Asked Questions: Why Do You Need A Sacrificial Fence?